-Robtel’s unwavering commitment to justice, peace and equality can be found in the searing pieces she has written for The International New York Times, Newsweek-Daily Beast, The Guardian (UK), Al Jazeera English, the Daily Observer (Liberia), New African Magazine, Frontpage Africa (Liberia), the Mail & Guardian (South Africa) and This Is Africa, amongst other outlets.
+Robtel’s unwavering commitment to justice, peace and equality can be found in the searing pieces she has written for Al Jazeera English, The International New York Times, Newsweek-Daily Beast, The Guardian (UK), The Washington Post, the Daily Observer (Liberia), New African Magazine, Frontpage Africa (Liberia), the Mail & Guardian (South Africa) and This Is Africa, amongst other outlets.

-An increasingly sought after thought leader, she has also challenged mainstream thinking in expert commentary for the Financial Times, the Associated Press, the BBC, Bloomberg News, USA Today, Deutsche Welle (DW), Voice of America, UN Radio, Pacifica Radio, National Public Radio (US), ENCA Television (South Africa), Channels Television (Nigeria), and Press TV.
+An increasingly sought-after thought leader and public scholar, she has also challenged mainstream thinking in expert commentary for the Financial Times, the Associated Press, the BBC, Bloomberg News, USA Today, Deutsche Welle (DW), Voice of America, Reuters, Agence France-Presse, Christian Science Monitor, the Australian Broadcasting Corporation (Australia), UN Radio, Pacifica Radio, National Public Radio (US), ENCA Television (South Africa), Channels Television (Nigeria), and Press TV.

-Given Robtel’s firm beliefs that another world is imperative, she was recognised as a 2013 Liberian Awards Finalist; a 2012 St. Gallen Symposium Leader of Tomorrow; a 2011 Ward Fund Outstanding Public Service Award Recipient; a 2003 Amnesty International/Patrick Stewart Human Rights Scholar; a 2002 Patricia Roberts Harris Public Affairs Fellow; and a 2001 Civil Rights Summer Fellow of the Leadership Conference on Civil Rights/Harvard University Law School.
+Given Robtel’s firm belief that a better world is imperative, she was recognised as a 2017 Africa Youth Awards 100 Most Influential Young Africans finalist; a 2013 Liberian Awards finalist; a 2012 St. Gallen Symposium Leader of Tomorrow; a 2011 Ward Fund Outstanding Public Service Award recipient; a 2003 Amnesty International/Patrick Stewart Human Rights Scholar; a 2002 Patricia Roberts Harris Public Affairs Fellow; and a 2001 Civil Rights Summer Fellow of the Leadership Conference on Civil Rights/Harvard University Law School.

 “Legal Invisibility Was the Best Thing to Happen to Me.”
 Al Jazeera English, 23 May 2017.